 1) Learn a new language!
 I can attest to the incredible value of knowing more than one language and being able to communicate with people who have fascinating things to say, even thought it’s not in English!
 Once you become comfortable with a new language, you’ll be more than eager to travel to a country where it’s spoken, so you can show off your skills and maybe even fit in as a local!

 2) Bodhicitta.
 Bodhi-whaaa??
 I had no idea what this was either until I stumbled across this amazing article that summarizes this compassionate form of meditation.
 My inability to sit still for more than a few minutes has made it quite difficult for me to come to terms with meditation, but it’s something that I know could create positive waves.
 The Dalai Lama writes, “Bodhicitta is the commitment t actually help them.”

 3) Make a short-term bucket list.
 2012 may be the end of the world, right?
 Or maybe it’s just the end of your old life.
 After all, I did feel like a new person after I studied abroad.
 But seriously, actually writing down a list of things you wish to do with your life this year is empowering and it holds you accountable to those goals.
 Where do you want to travel?
 What do you want to see or do?
 Who do you want to make amends with?
-Check out this post for ideas of bold, new things to do, especially if you’re already abroad!

 4) Study Abroad!
 Of course we highly recommend this one!
 There are countless benefits to studying abroad that will undoubtedly create a new path in your life that involves incredible opportunities to meet even more diverse people and swap stories with others who have had similar experiences.
 Click here to read first hand accounts of students’ life-changing times abroad.